omry/omegaconf/docs/source/structured_config.rst

     >>> with raises(AttributeError):
     ...    conf.does_not_exist

-You can create a config with specified fields that can also accept arbitrary values by extending Dict:
+You can create a config with specified fields that can also accept arbitrary values by extending ``Dict``:

 .. doctest::

+    >>> from typing import Dict, Any
     >>> @dataclass
     ... class DictWithFields(Dict[str, Any]):
     ...     num: int = 10